happydasch/btplotting/README.md

 * No need for custom backtrader
 * Different naming / structure
-* Different data generation which allows to generate data for different data sources.
+* Data alignment which allows to generate data for different data sources.
   This is useful when replaying or resampling data, for example to remove gaps.
+* Possibility to fill gaps on higher timeframes with data
+* Support for replay data
 * Different filtering of plot objects
-* Support for replay data
 * Every figure has its own ColumnDataSource, so the live client can patch without having issues with nan values, every figure is updated individually
-* Display of plots looks more like backtrader plotting (order, heights, etc.)
+* Plotting looks very similar to backtraders own plotting (order, heights, etc.)
 * Allows to generate custom columns, which don't have to be hardcoded.
-This is being used to generate color for candles, varea values, etc.
+* This is being used to generate color for candles, varea values, etc.
-* Possibility to fill gaps of higher timeframes with data

 Plotting: